liujunfengtop/MStree/README.md

 # Environment
-MStree is written in C language.
+MStree was written in C language.
 It has been tested under both Linux and Windows systems.

 # Instructions
 Download MStree by the following command